-From robots to monkeys to bamboo forests, we made a list of all the things you won't want to miss on your trip to Japan.
+From robots to monkeys in hot springs to bamboo forests, we made a list of all the things you won't want to miss on your trip to Japan.

 2. Be mesmerized by Fushimi Inari Shrine

 If you've seen "Memoirs of a Geisha", you'll recognize these famous orange gates of the Fushimi Inari Shrine.